pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 {% endraw %}

 ## Theorem Style
-There are three default theorem styles: `plain`, `definition`, and `remark`.
-We replaced, however, the `plain` style `sltheorem` to use slanted text instead of italics.
+There are three default theorem styles: `plain`, `definition`, and `remark`, but I have replaced the `plain` style with `sltheorem` to use slanted text instead of italics.

 The `sltheorem` (or `plain`) style displays a boldface label and slanted (or italic) body text.